Home Properties Rentals Guides to France Services Directory News

 You can read more in our comprehensive guide to Mobile Homes in France.

 The local council have discretion to decide whether they wish to adopt a control procedure.
 If they have not done so then, provided the new wall/fence is under 2 metres in height, no procedure is required.
-Above 2 metres in height then a works declaration is normally required.
+Equal to or above 2 metres in height then a works declaration is required.
+There are particular controls in conservation areas and in proximity to historic buildings.

 If you wish to establish a camping site or leisure facility, then you will need to submit a rather particular type of planning application called a Permis d'Aménager.